EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.contour_levels

 Break a contour map into seperate contour levels.
-Package: plot Description: Given a contour map (the first output argument of contour) return a structure array in which each element contains one
+Package: plot Description: Given a contour map (the first output argument of contour) return a structure array in which each element contains one seperated contour.